 Special Thanks to:

-The Elgin Technology Center, whose mission is to create sustainable job and business opportunities for tech professionals and companies located in the greater Elgin area and Illinois, for assisting our class by helping us create the website and with continued assistance and support as we progress through our class project.
+For assisting our class by helping us create the website and with continued assistance and support as we progress through our class project.

-Also, to Project Passenger Pigeon, Joel Greenberg and all of the members of Project Passenger Pigeon for inspiring us to take on this HUGE project to honor Martha and all biodiversity.
+For inspiring us to take on this HUGE project to honor Martha and all biodiversity.

-And, School District U-46 Laptop Mini-grant program.
-Thank you, thank you, thank you to Mrs. Jennifer Vincent for helping us secure 30 laptops and webinar equipment.
+Especially to Mrs. Jennifer Vincent for helping us secure 30 laptops and webinar equipment.
 We also need to thank our entire Informational Services Department for your continued Tech Support in our daunting project!

 There are those people and companies out there who will do what ever it takes to help a group of high school students become successful.
 Shout out to omNovia for agreeing to host our webinars and make our dream a reality!

 Click below for information on our wonderful partner!